andreasthoelke/dotfiles/.vim/notes/git process.md

 Gitgutter Undo Hunk:  - "leader hr" rolls back the changed code segment to the *index/stage*, not to the last commit Staging Partial Hunks: In the diff split on the working copy/right buffer, select a range of lines of a bigger hunk, then ":diffput" only these lines into the index/stage.

+## Git Reset

-Git Reset: Git reset "overwrites" the tree trees:
+Git reset "overwrites" the tree trees:
 1. Move the branch HEAD via "--soft"
 2. Make Index look like HEAD "--mixed"
 3. Make Working Dir look like Index and HEAD "--hard"